Hong Kong police arrest defiant Tiananmen vigil leaders | Law-Order

 “If someone openly says that they will flout the law, they can't call themselves a civic society group,” Lam said.

-Several of the alliance's leaders, including lawyer Albert Ho and activist Lee Cheuk-yan, are already behind bars after being convicted for their roles in unauthorised assemblies.
+Several of the alliance's leaders, including lawyer Albert Ho and activist Lee Cheuk-yan, are already behind bars after being convicted for their roles in unauthorized assemblies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)